To establish your relationship to a relative who wishes to immigrate to the United States.

 What happens after the Form I-130 is approved?

-The approved Petition for Alien Relative (Form I-130) will be hand delivered to the U.S. Consulate/Visa Immigrant Unit at the U.S. Embassy in London who will process the foreign spouse/child(ren)/parent for the immigrant visa.
-A Notice of Approval will also be posted/mailed to the U.S. citizen petitioner or his/her designated attorney of record.
+The approved Petition for Alien Relative (Form I-130) will be hand delivered to the U.S. Consulate/Immigrant Visa Unit at the U.S. Embassy in London, which will handle the processing of an application for the foreign spouse/child(ren)/parent for an immigrant visa.
+An I-130 Notice of Approval will also be posted/mailed to the U.S. citizen petitioner or his/her designated attorney of record.